indiejames/GeminiSDK/README.md

 8. **Gemini supports callbacks to custom Objective C/C++ code**.
 Use render callbacks to render layers with your own custom Objective C/C++ code.
 9. **It's easy to get started.** Just drop the Xcode 4 project templates in your template folder and you're ready to go.

+## Installation

+The zip file containing the templates can be found [here](https://s3.amazonaws.com/GeminiSDK_Templates/xcode4_templates.zip).
+This file has been signed with OpenPGP and the signature file is [here](https://s3.amazonaws.com/GeminiSDK_Templates/xcode4_templates.zip.sig).
+After validating the zip file, uncompress it and copy the contents into ~/Library/Developer/Xcode/Templates/Gemini/ then restart Xcode.
+You should now be able to choose a Gemini project when you choose File->New->Project in Xcode.

 ## Documentation

 Check out the [Wiki](https://github.com/indiejames/GeminiSDK/wiki/Documentation) for guides and documentation.